gov-cy/staging-govcy-design-system-docs/src/getting-started/developer-assets.md

 +-- manifest.json
 ```

-All HTML code examples in this website utilizes the classes, styling and behaviour defined in this CSS and JS files of our developer assets.
+All HTML code examples in this website utilizes the classes, styling and behavior defined in this CSS and JS files of our developer assets.

 ## CSS
 To add the gov.cy styles using our developer assets, add the CSS either using the CDN or using the downloaded starter kit.